 Genius.
 Billionaire.
 Playboy.
 Philanthropist.
 Former weapons designer Tony Stark often found himself at the centre of all heated conflicts across the globe, providing munitions to the military and more covert organisations like S.H.I.E.L.D., alike.
 But when that heat proved too extreme, and Stark was mortally wounded and kidnapped by terrorists, he teamed with fellow captive Dr Ho Yinsen and used his genius to build himself a suit of armour that would keep him alive, and allow him to escape captivity.
 Returning to the western world a changed man, Tony Stark, aided by his butler Jarvis, his assistant Pepper Potts and his chauffeur Happy Hogan, started continually upgrading his armour, forgoing his former bloody path as an arms dealer, instead hoping to make the world a better place as the invincible Iron Man.

-Movies: Iron Man, Iron Man 2, Avengers Assemble, Civil War, Homecoming, Infinity War, Endgame.
+Film & TV: Iron Man, Iron Man 2, Avengers Assemble, Civil War, Homecoming, Infinity War, Endgame.